Executive summary: In this article, we’ll cover everything you need to know about tiered commissions/incentives.

 As you can see above, a tiered commission structure motivates sales reps to hit higher targets, rewarding star performers and pushing everyone to deliver their best.

-Three key benefits of tiered commissions
+Three key benefits of tiered commissions and incentives

 If you are considering implementing a tiered commission structure here are some of the benefits you can expect: